-There are plenty of hosting providers on the market today who offer so-called “ecommerce hosting” services.
-In reality, however, there are many different ways you can host a successful online store: any dedicated or cloud server with a high enough spec can be used to run popular ecommerce platforms such as Magento and WooCommerce, and you could also start from scratch and build your website within a more flexible IaaS environment.
+There are plenty of hosting providers on the market today offering e-commerce hosting services.
+However, there are many different ways you can host a successful online store.
+Any dedicated or cloud server with a high enough spec can be used to run popular e-commerce platforms such as Magento and WooCommerce, and you could also start from scratch and build your website within a more flexible IaaS environment.

-However, regardless of whether or not you decide to sign up with a self-proclaimed ecommerce hosting expert, some things should be non-negotiable when choosing a hosting provider for an ecommerce website.
+Regardless of whether or not you decide to sign up with a self-proclaimed e-commerce hosting expert, some things should be non-negotiable when choosing a hosting provider for an e-commerce website.
 Here are five examples.

 1. Security for customer data

-It’s impossible to run an online store without handling large amounts of customer data that needs to be kept secure.
-If your website’s security is compromised, some of the repercussions could include fines under GDPR, loss of customers and lasting reputation damage - all of which could be enough to sink a business in the ultra-competitive world of ecommerce.
+It’s impossible to run an online store without handling large amounts of customer data.
+And it’s imperative that this data is kept secure.
+If your website’s security is compromised, some of the repercussions could include fines under GDPR, loss of customers and lasting reputation damage - all of which could be enough to sink a business in the ultra-competitive world of e-commerce.
 This is especially true in the current climate where data and privacy concerns are big news and increasingly in the consciousness of your customers.

 Another consideration is whether your provider will supply your website’s SSL certificate and keep this up to date, or whether this falls on you.